hellosagar/android-interview-questions/README.md

 - What is KAPT? <a href="https://mdapp.medium.com/annotation-processing-with-kapt-and-gradle-237793f2be57">read</a>

 ## What is expected that you know
-- Basics of oops classes, inheritance, abstractionan and all of that stuff
+- Basics of oops classes, inheritance, encapsulation, polymorphism and all of that stuff
-- Basic Data sturctures knowledge
+- Basic Data sturctures knowledge and problem solving skills
 - Basics of Database (eg SQL)
+- Basic Operating System knowledge (eg. Threads, cpu scheduling)
 - Basic Computer Science curriculum knowledge